reusable-ui/reusable-ui-monorepo/states/focus-state/README.md

 # @reusable-ui/focus-state 📦

-Adds focus/blur functionality to UI components, with transition animations and semantic styling hooks.
-Ideal for buttons, selects, inputs, and any interactive component requiring focus feedback.

-# @reusable-ui/focus-state 📦

 **focus-state** is a reusable abstraction for managing focus feedback in UI components.
 It provides a lifecycle-aware way to animate transitions between *focused* and *blurred* states, exposing semantic variables that make styling and contributor reasoning clear.